mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 * [https://github.com/bot66/MNISTDiffusion/tree/main](https://github.com/cloneofsimo/minDiffusion)
 * [https://github.com/usuyama/pytorch-unet](https://github.com/usuyama/pytorch-unet)]

-My goal was to create a minimal model (both minimal in complexity and size) that would generate realistic digits.
-In the following sections, I will detail each component and show some of the model's outputs!
+My goal was to implement a small model (both small in complexity and size) that would generate realistic digits.
+In the following sections, I will detail each component and show some of the model's outputs.
 All code implementing the model can be found on [Google Colab]().

 **Using a U-Net with ResNet blocks to predict the noise**